-No foul play suspected after man’s body found on Sacramento County dairy farm
+No foul play suspected after missing man’s body found on Sacramento County dairy farm

 SACRAMENTO COUNTY, Calif.
-(KTXL) — Officials say the death of a man whose body was found on a dairy farm near Galt is no longer being investigated as a homicide.
+(KTXL) — Officials say the death of an Oakland man whose body was found on a dairy farm near Galt is no longer being investigated as a homicide.

-The Sacramento County Sheriff’s Office said Thursday no foul play is suspected in the unidentified man’s death and the coroner has now taken over the case.
+The Sacramento County Sheriff’s Office said Thursday no foul play is suspected in the man’s death and the coroner has now taken over the case.

+The coroner has since identified the man as 65-year-old Lawrence Provost.
+Provost had been missing since Dec.
+2 and was last seen in Oakland, according to the California attorney general’s office.

 On Jan.
 22, an employee of the farm on Arno Road near Highway 99 found the body submerged in an area used to store waste.